Nora Eccles Harrison Cardiovascular Research & Training Institute

 First, medications that put the patient to sleep (anesthesia) are given.
 Then the chest wall is cleaned and possibly shaved, and the surgeon makes an incision in the chest.

 The donor heart often starts beating once blood flow is restored.
-Sometimes the donor heart is given an electrical shock make it beat properly.
+Sometimes the donor heart is given an electrical shock to make it beat properly.
 Then, the team will watch the donor heart closely to ensure that it is working properly.
 Finally, the surgeon will rejoin the chest bone with small wires and sew the skin back together.
 Tubes will be inserted in the chest to drain blood and fluids and a sterile bandage will remain in place until the wound is fully healed.
 Medications are given to help with pain control, and a ventilator is used to help with breathing.
 Fluids and medications are given via intravenous tubes.

 The patient usually stays for a few days in the intensive care unit (ICU) and is then moved to a regular hospital room.
 Most times, patients remain in the hospital for a week or two, but the time spent in the ICU and in the hospital in general can vary.